oqtane/Oqtane.Theme.Arsha/README.md

 ![Oqtane Theme Corporate](https://github.com/user-attachments/assets/dcb08657-43a5-4caa-932e-f8590ebeab6a)

-This theme can be installed directly into Oqtane by navigating to Theme Management in the Admin Dashboard and selecting Install Theme.
+This theme can be installed directly from the [Oqtane Marketplace](https://www.oqtane.net/) into your Oqtane installation by navigating to Theme Management in the Admin Dashboard and selecting Install Theme.

 This theme includes Theme Settings which can be accessed in the Edit Page UI (or by clicking the paint brush icon at the top right of the page).
 The Theme Settings allow you to include a hero banner, footer section, etc...